IRTrail/Horus-Widgets/README.md

   BattSize is the total.
   it must be multiplied by 100 (35 = 3500mAh)
   Sorry.
 I know it's wonky.
 I can set the default to 3500, but scrolling to set a different value is limited to 0 - 100 by OpenTX.

+  Color is the text color.
+Use the RGB fields to set the color of the widget.
+  I changed the gauge to be user color until it hits 10% when it turns yellow, then red at 5%.
+  So, if you use pure red or pure yellow for text, it will switch or not switch based on your base color selection.

 Voice calls are at 10% intervals above 10% remaining and then 5% intervals below.